snowdiamonds/react-email-shopify-liquid/README.md

 1. Install: `pnpm add react-email @react-email/components react-email-shopify-liquid -E`
 2. Create an `emails` folder at the top level of your project directory.
 3. Create a file named `OrderConfirmation.tsx` and paste the following:

+    > This template is from [`examples/emails/OrderConfirmation.tsx`](examples/emails/OrderConfirmation.tsx):

     ```jsx
     import React from 'react';